 Eligibility for Medical Dosimetry

 In addition to the general eligibility criteria outlined on this site, to be eligible for the Medical Dosimetry certificate or degree concentration, you must hold current national certification in radiation therapy.
-In addition, you must submit an official transcript demonstrating completion of the following courses with a grade of 2.5 or better from a regionally accredited college.
+In addition, you must submit an official transcript demonstrating completion of the prerequisite requirements with a grade of 2.5 or better from a regionally accredited college.